Lost in Love (Air Supply song): Year-end charts

+Certifications

 Dickey Lee and Kathy Burdick version

 A country music version of "Lost in Love" was recorded later in 1980 by singers Dickey Lee and Kathy Burdick.
 This version peaked at number 30 on the Billboard Country chart.

 Demis Roussos version

 That same year 1980, Demis Roussos covered the song on his 1980 studio album Man of the World.
 The recording featured singer Florence Warner.
 The cover was also released as a single, which reached no. 3 in Belgium (Flanders) and no. 4 in the Netherlands.

 The recording was produced by David Mackay.

 Track listing

 7" single Mercury 6000 419 (1980, Germany, Netherlands, Portugal, UK, Peru, South Africa, etc.)